nnaapp/Manufacturing-Line-Emulator/README.md

 Docker handles all local dependencies (Rust, OpenSSL)

 # Building and Running
-To build only, `cargo build --bin simulator --features build-simulator`\
+To build only, `cargo build`.\
-and/or `cargo build --bin wrapper --features build-wrapper`.

-To run or build and run, `cargo run --bin simulator --features build-simulator`\
+To run or build and run, `cargo run`.
-and/or `cargo build --bin wrapper --features build-wrapper`

-<b>Currently the location of the JSON config is hard-coded as /home/data/factory.json,
-this will be overhauled soon, but this means it can only be run through docker at the moment, and the config must be project_directory/data/factory.json!</b>

-Simulator is just the simulator command line program.

-Wrapper is a WIP GUI wrapper that will let you start/stop the simulator, and specify config file location.
+In the console, it will print the address of the OPC server, as well as the address of the web app control panel.
+Open the control panel to control the simulator.

+<b>The simulator looks in the project_root/data/ directory for config files, passed by name from the web app control panel.
+This is done because the docker container needs to mount a directory to avoid rebuilding every time you change a config file.
+If you really want this to change, the two places of interest are servers.rs in the toggleSim POST, as well as main.rs in the factorySetup function.
+Otherwise, put configs in that directory and follow the instructions in this README.</b>

 # Running with Docker
-Run `docker build -t <name> .` in the root directory, and run with your preferred variant of `docker run --net=host --mount type=bind,source="$(pwd)"/data,target=/home/data -it container_name`.
+Run `docker build -t container_name .` in the root directory, and run with your preferred variant of `docker run --net=host --mount type=bind,source="$(pwd)"/data,target=/home/data -it container_name`.

-The discovery address of the server will be printed to console, but the IP will be the same as the host machine, as it runs on the host network.
+`--net=host` makes the container use the same network as the host machine, which makes it much easier to connect to the OPC server/control panel.

+`--mount type=bind,source="$(pwd)"/data,target=/home/data` mounts ./data to /home/data, which is how the container can on-the-fly see and use new config files.
+Change these two directories if you need to, but you will need to recompile after changing the file reads in code, as stated above.

 # JSON Configuration Guide
 An example JSON is included (factory.json), but the following is a key of what each field means, organized by scope.